ArthurSpirling/FlyingBombReplication/README.md

 ```
 This is `large' (in that it is greater than 0.05) at 0.88.
 So we cannot reject the null of the Poisson.
 So far so good.

-## Figure 2: Shaw & Shaw extension to whole London County Region
+## Figure 2: Repeating Clarke for South London Sample

-In Fig 2 (and surrounding text), Shaw and Shaw extend the earlier analysis to the whole London County Region (so, not just South London).
-They get a slightly different lambda, but otherwise the set up is identical, statistically:
+Shaw and Shaw try an exact replication of Clarke, by looking at South London and running his analysis again.
+It differs slightly, because Clarke doesn't report the exact map, so Shaw and Shaw have to best-guess what aggregate area he was using.
+Their lambda estimate is very similar, and everything else follows as expected (though see comment on their p-value below):

 ```
 lambda2 <- 532/576
 E_kzero2 <- dpois(0, lambda2)